Academic Crisis Line

 You are looking for a versatile, user-friendly stats software?
 Ideally for free?
 Look no further!
 JASP is all you are looking for and also helps you working out your Bayesian stats and as of 2020 also linear mixed effect models.
 I highly recommend it for every statistics beginner and everyone who wants to try out Bayesian stats!

-You want to make beautiful psych experiments which run stable but coding is not your biggest asset?
-Open Sesame helps you build experiments with easy building blocks and exports it into different Python based scripts to make sure your experiment runs everywhere, any time, and without trouble.
-You can be extremely free in your designs.
+You want to design beautiful experiments that run stable on different platforms but coding is not your greatest asset?
+Open Sesame helps you build experiments with easy building blocks and exports it to different Python based scripts making sure your experiment runs everywhere, any time, and without trouble.
 Bonus: it’s freeware.
 Biggest plus: The forum is extremely helpful and the developers are very responsive if you encounter problems.
-I love it!